evmos/docs/CONTRIBUTING.md

 belongs in the Protocol -> Concepts section because both Develop and Validate section uses this reference.
 6. Can I cross link (call-to-action) my article or contribution to other sections of the docs so that others can easily discover this new information?

+## Process

+The process to contribute is simple.
+Make sure you have a Github account and have the repository cloned.
+Any changes should be made in the form of a Pull Request.
+Make sure to use descriptive titles and descriptions to aid in the review process.
+Any physical code changes to the core protocol should be made with the [Evmos Repo](https://github.com/evmos/evmos/) and make sure to submit both code and docs changes at the same time.

+## Contact Us

+If you need any assistance or have any questions, please reach out to the Evmos Core Team via our social links found on our main site.